Budgens: Shops

-Budgens stores range in size from around 140m² to around 1,200m², and therefore fall into the convenience shop size range or the bottom end of the supermarket size range.
+Budgens stores range in size from around 140m² to around 1,200m², and therefore fall into the convenience store size range or the bottom end of the supermarket size range.
 According to retail analysts TNS Worldpanel, Budgens ranked 13th in the grocery sector in the United Kingdom in December 2004, with a market share of 0.4%.

 The first two Scottish shops opened in July 2016.
-These were bought from the Coop, and had previously been branded as Somerfield and Safeway.
+These were bought from the Co-operative Group, and had previously been branded as Somerfield and Safeway.
 They are located in Paisley and Prestwick.
 The Paisley shop closed later that year.
 In 2006, 2007, 2008 and 2012, Budgens was voted Fresh Foods Convenience Retailer of the Year in the company owned sector at the Retail Industry Awards.

-The largest Budgens shop was in the town of Holt, Norfolk, with just over 13,000 square feet/1,207m until it was destroyed by fire on 20 June 2020.
-The remnants of the store have been demolished, and a smaller temporary store (housed in a fabric building) has been set up in the car park.
-CT Baker group received planning permission to rebuild the store exactly as it was before the fire.
-In November 2021, it was announced that the rebuilding work was about to begin, with the expected completion due in late 2022.